jgrh/lerret/README.md

 ## Release Notes

+### 2.0.0

+* Support for Node versions 11 and earlier dropped.
+* Upgraded to pug 3.
+See [Migrating to Pug 3](https://pugjs.org/api/migration-v3.html) for details of how to migrate your templates.
+* Refactored codebase to use async/await.
+* Updated all dependencies.

 ### 1.0.0

-The `jade` plugin has been removed and replaced with `pug`.
+* The `jade` plugin has been removed and replaced with `pug`.
 See [Migrating to Pug 2](https://pugjs.org/api/migration-v2.html) for details of how to migrate your templates.

 ## Getting Started